yskoverride/Bit/README.md

 # A bit of everything

-### Trying to make a MVC framework, do not know how it will end..
+### Tried to make a MVC framework, do not know how it will end..

 ### My Urge to build this..